Why you can trust The Zebra

 |Location||Average 6-Month Rate||Average Monthly Rate|

 Because so many factors are involved in setting insurance rates, your quotes may not match the totals displayed above.
-If your current rates don't match the above, consider comparing quotes from other companies.
+If your current rates don't match the above, consider viewing personalized quotes from other companies.
 The temporary timetable of a car insurance contract increases the importance of remaining in-the-know and ready to compare your options.